aybehrouz/argennon/gfm/avm.md

 ## Transactions

-Algorand has four types of transaction:
+Argennon has four types of transaction:

   - `avmCall` essentially is an `invoke_external` instruction that invokes a method from an AVM smart contract.
 Users interact with AVM smart contracts using these transactions.
-Transferring all assets, including ALGOs, is done by these transactions.
+Transferring all assets, including ARGs, is done by these transactions.

   - `installApp` installs an AVM smart contract and determines the update policy of the smart contract: if the contract